Shantanu-0101/Shantanu-0101/README.md

 ##  Fun Fact
 <details>
   <summary>Click here to expand</summary>
-  -  You will only see ML-related content here. :)
+  -  You will only see ML-related content here... :)

 </details>